-The cleaning frequency is at the customer's discretion due to the varied environments in which the mobile devices are used and may be cleaned as frequently as required.
-When dirt is visible, it is recommended to clean the mobile device to avoid build up of particles which make the device more difficult to clean later on.
+The cleaning frequency is up to the customer's discretion due to the varied environments in which the mobile devices are used.
+They may be cleaned as frequently as required, but it is advisable to clean the camera window periodically when used in dirty environments to ensure optimum performance.